Materials: Foam and coils

 Stomach Sleepers: The best mattresses for stomach sleepers are ones that properly support your chest and shoulders and prevent your hips from sinking.
 The Tuft & Needle Hybrid is a medium firm mattress, which means it provides enough support to prevent sinkage and keeps the spine aligned to promote a healthy posture.
 It’s great for stomach sleepers of all body types.

 Combination Sleepers: Combination sleepers tend to move around a lot in their sleep as they try to find the most comfortable position to settle in.
-The Tuft & Needle Hybrid suits most combination sleepers with its bouncy responsiveness that makes it easy to change positions without disrupting your sleep.
+The Tuft & Needle Hybrid is a good mattress for combination sleepers with its bouncy responsiveness that makes it easy to change positions without disrupting your sleep.
 Lightweight combination sleepers who spend a lot of time on their sides might not love the bed, but average-weight and plus-size combination back and stomach sleepers should enjoy it.

 If you are interested in exploring other Tuft & Needle models, check out our Tuft & Needle Mattress Comparison.